 Do I need a general contractor license in Idaho?

-The first thing you need to know about how to get a general contractor license is that Idaho doesn’t have a license requirement.
-However, you must register with the state if your work exceeds $2,000, including materials and labor.
-There isn’t a statewide licensing system, but some cities and counties may have local regulations and permitting requirements you must follow.
+You must register with the state if your work exceeds $2,000, including materials and labor.
+While there isn’t a statewide licensing system, some cities and counties may have local regulations and permitting requirements you must follow.

 How to register a general contractor business in Idaho

-It’s important to note that Idaho doesn’t have an online registration process, and you can't apply by fax.
-You must mail or bring it to the Boise office with the $50 processing fee and documentation.
+It’s important to note that Idaho doesn’t have an online registration process, and you can’t apply by fax.
+You must mail or bring it to the Boise office with the application fee and documentation.

 Idaho general contractor registration requirements